PaulinaJohn/Helping_to_Prevent_Employee_Turnover/Turnover_Report.md

 with any of the other variables.
-This could mean that working more hours, taking up more projects, pulling a high score in the most recent evaluation exercise, or remaining with the company for longer, does not necessarily translate into a higher salary.
+This could mean that working more hours, taking up more projects, pulling a high score in the most recent evaluation exercise, or remaining with the company for longer, does not necessarily attract a raise or a higher salary.

 Could this be an indication that time commitment, or length of service is not rewarded at this company? or maybe the reward for any of these is